DanielBandarica02/SOC-HomeLab/docs/01-infrastructure/01-pfsense.md

 For every adapter:

-- **Promiscuous Mode:** `Allow All` — required for Suricata in Phase 2 to inspect everything traversing the firewall, and for visibility into broadcast / multicast traffic (ARP poisoning, LLMNR / NBT-NS abuse, etc.) that's central to many MITRE techniques.
+- **Promiscuous Mode:** `Allow All` — required for Suricata to inspect everything traversing the firewall, and for visibility into broadcast / multicast traffic (ARP poisoning, LLMNR / NBT-NS abuse, etc.) that's central to many MITRE techniques.
 Without it the IDS would be partially blind.

 ### pfSense installation